Optimal Control of a Mesoscopic Information Engine

 where $\alpha = \exp(-\kappa \Delta t / \gamma)$ and the equilibrium variance is $\Sigma_{eq} = (k_B T / \kappa)(1 - \alpha^2) = \Sigma_\kappa(1-\alpha^2)$.

 \textbf{The Bellman Optimality Equation.} The objective of the agent is to determine the feedback policy that minimizes the total expected cost over the finite horizon $\mathcal{J}$.
-The cost accumulates the thermodynamic work done on the system ($W_k$) and the energy spent to measure ($C_k$) at all time step $k$:
+The total cost accumulates the thermodynamic work done on the system ($W_k$) and the energy spent to measure ($C_k$) at all time step $k$:

-We can formalize this minimization objective through the optimal cost function $V_n(\mu^-, \Sigma^-, \lambda)$, which evaluates the minimum (optimal) expected cost-to-go from step $n = N - k$ down to the deadline $n=0$, conditioned on the current prior spatial estimate $\mu^-$, the prior uncertainty $\Sigma^-$, and the trap position $\lambda$.
+We can formalize this minimization objective through the optimal cost function $V_n(\mu^-, \Sigma^-, \lambda)$, which evaluates the minimum (optimal) expected cost-to-go for the remaining steps $n=N-k$, conditioned on the current prior spatial estimate $\mu^-$, the prior uncertainty $\Sigma^-$, and the trap position $\lambda$.

 The optimal joint protocol of measurement and physical trap displacement satisfies the recursive Bellman optimality equation\cite{bellman1957dynamic,bertsekas2012dynamic}:

 where $(\mu^{\prime-}, \Sigma^{\prime-})$ denote the prior belief state at the subsequent time step.